ncatlab/nlab-content/pages/16759.md

 * [[Greg Moore]], _[[Physical Mathematics and the Future]]_, talk at [Strings 2014](http://physics.princeton.edu/strings2014/)

-whith its section 12: "Keep true to the dreams of thy youth: M-theory"
+with its section 12: "Keep true to the dreams of thy youth: M-theory"

 category: reference